-Nigeria’s economy is growing again after contracting in 2016.
-Weak oil prices, foreign exchange shortages and clashes with Jihadist militants (Boko Harem) caused the economy to contract.
-But recovery in the oil and agricultural sectors has pulled the economy out of recession.
-Attempts to rein in elevated budget deficits and the recovery in oil prices have reduced external imbalances and improved investor confidence.
-But medium-term growth prospects remain constrained by inadequate infrastructure and over reliance on oil.
-The IMF expects growth of around 2% p.a. over the next five years.
+Nigeria’s economy is growing again after contracting in 2016 on the back of low oil prices, foreign exchange shortages and security issues.
+Recovery in the oil and agricultural sectors has helped pull the economy out of recession.
+In addition, measures to rein in elevated budget deficits, alongside higher oil prices, have helped reduce external imbalances and support investor confidence.
+But medium-term growth prospects remain constrained by inadequate infrastructure and reliance on oil.
+The IMF expects real GDP growth of around 2.5% per annum on average over the next five years.

-Nigeria’s per capita income has risen on average 7.5% p.a. over the last 15 years driven predominantly by elevated commodity prices over much of that time.
-But the sharp deterioration in commodity prices and 2016 recession has weighed on household incomes.
-Muted growth will prevent GDP per capita from reaching the highs experienced during the commodities boom.
+Nigeria’s per capita income has risen on average 5.3% per annum over the past 20 years, driven predominantly by elevated commodity prices over much of that time.
+But lower commodity prices since 2014 and recession in 2016 have weighed on household incomes.
+Muted growth will see a slow recovery to per capita incomes.
+The IMF expects GDP per capita should return to its 2014 highs in 2024.